-Danny Pelzig joined the Conservatory in 2018 and is an educator, director, and choreographer for opera, theater, and ballet.His Broadway credits include Tony-nominated productions of 33 Variations, starring Jane Fonda, and A Year with Frog and Toad, both of which were nominated for several Tony Awards.
-His off-Broadway choreography credits include Privates on Parade at the Roundabout Theatre Company, Newyorkers at Manhattan Theatre Club, The New Moon for the City Center’s Encores! series, and Valhalla at New York Theatre Workshop.
+Danny Pelzig joined the Conservatory in 2018 and is an educator, director, and choreographer for opera, theater, and ballet.His Broadway credits include Tony-nominated productions of 33 Variations, starring Jane Fonda, and A Year with Frog and Toad, as well as the Kennedy Center Sondheim Festival production of Sweeney Todd, starring Brian Stokes Mitchell and Christine Baranski.
+His off-Broadway credits include Privates on Parade at the Roundabout Theatre, Newyorkers at Manhattan Theatre Club, The New Moon at City Center Encores!, and Valhalla at New York Theatre Workshop.

 At the Huntington Theatre in Boston, he has choreographed The Band’s Visit, Sunday in the Park with George, A Little Night Music, Company, Candide, Rosencrantz and Guildenstern Are Dead, Romeo and Juliet, Tartuffe, Iolanthe, The Mikado, HMS Pinafore, and A Christmas Carol.